rohpal2001/Casting_Agency/README.md

 This Application does not have a frontend implemented.
 It is a server only application at the moment.

 ## Project Motivation
-The Casting Agency Project models a company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Admin within the company and are creating a system to simplify and streamline your process.

 This project is simply a workspace for practicing and showcasing different set of skills related with web development.
 These include data modelling, API design, authentication and authorization and cloud deployment.

 ## Capstone Project for Udacity's Full Stack Developer Nanodegree